-Agricultural workers maintain the quality of farms, crops, and livestock by operating machinery and doing physical labor under the supervision of farmers, ranchers, and other agricultural managers.
+Agricultural workers maintain crops and tend livestock.
+They perform physical labor and operate machinery under the supervision of farmers, ranchers, and other agricultural managers.

-Farmers, ranchers, and other agricultural managers operate establishments that produce crops, livestock, and dairy products.
+Farmers, ranchers, and other agricultural managers run establishments that produce crops, livestock, and dairy products.

 Fishing and hunting workers catch and trap various types of animal life.
 The fish and wild animals they catch are for human food, animal feed, bait, and other uses.